niluyou/NilufarYousefi/index.md

 ---
 # About Me

-I am currently a PhD student at the University of Toronto.
+I currently pursuing my Ph.D. in Electrical Engineering at the esteemed University of Toronto.
+Before this, I earned my Master's degree at Queen's University (2023) in power electronics and completed my undergraduate studies at Isfahan University of Technology (2021) majoring in control.
+My expertise lies in the intricate domains of Control Systems and Power Systems.
+I am driven by a passion for advancing research and innovation in these fields.

 # Papers
 <ul>